marcusGH/uk_property_price_prediction/README.md

 The `db_query` and `db_select` functions are abstraction of the process of getting a database connection, running the query, and then closing the connection.
 They also handles `KeyboardInterrupt`s nicely.
-The former is used to make changes and the latter is for fetching dataframes.
+The former is used to make changes and the latter is for fetching data using `SELECT` statements and return the result as a pandas dataframe.

-The last two functions are for joining the `pp_data` and `postcode_data` tables on the fly, and they return a dataframe with columns as specified in the joined schema listed in _Task D._
+The last two functions are for joining the `pp_data` and `postcode_data` tables on the fly, and the last one return a dataframe with columns as specified in the joined schema listed in _Task D._ The `inner_join_sql_query` is just for getting the query string, because we may want to modify this slightly by e.g. adding additional conditions.
+For example:

+    db_select(inner_join_sql_query(...) + " AND country = 'England'")

 **Note:** The last function is an artefact of me waiting long periods of time for AWS to finish its queries, so it's a less flexible version of `db_select(inner_join_sql_query(...))` optimised for amortized speed using caching.

 _All of these functions seem appropriate for putting in "assess" as they can extract subsets of the accessible data that is interesting to user, and put it into pandas dataframes which are nice to work with.
 However, this process of putting some of the data into pandas dataframe is also a way of making the data accessible in the notebook.
 As a result, it's not clear which phase they belong to._

 ### Schema setup